 Do you have a passion for marine conservation?
-You can become an ocean conservation volunteer in 2021 or 2022 and provide vital support to the preservation and rehabilitation of fragile marine ecosystems and by protecting threatened marine species.
+You can become an ocean cleanup volunteer in 2024 or 2025 and provide vital support to the preservation and rehabilitation of fragile marine ecosystems and by protecting threatened marine species.

 Our oceans are crucial to life on Earth.
 They store carbon, regulate the earth’s temperature, shape coastlines, are an invaluable source of food for humans and other land animals and consistently leave us in wonder.